MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/about/vm_config_feature_compatibility.md

 # Minimum VM configuration version for new features #

-This topic shows a list of features and the VM configuration version that is required to use them
+This topic shows a list of features introduced with Windows 10 and the VM configuration version that is required to use them.

 | Feature Name                           | Minimum VM version |
 | :------------------------------------- | -----------------: |